top of page

 SAOIRSE

-Saoirse was gentled and trained by our founder.
-She is affectionate and loyal with a quiet and sensitive disposition.
-While she is deeply bonded to her equine companions, sometimes she can be caught staring off into the distance.
-At those times, it seems as if Saoirse is remembering her old life in the wild and all the loved ones she left behind.
-Our of our herd members, Saoirse was in the wild the longest, and knowing her sensitive nature, we can only imagine the terror she must have experienced in being chased into a trap pen by a helicopter, separated from her family, and taken into captivity.
+Saoirse was gentled and trained by our founder, Lara.
+She is affectionate and loyal with a quiet, sensitive disposition.
+While deeply bonded to her equine companions, sometimes Saoirse can be caught staring off into the distance as if remembering her old life in the wild and all the loved ones she was separated from.
+Saoirse lived in the wild the longest of any other member of the Wild Peace herd, and knowing her sensitive nature, we can only imagine the terror she must have experienced in being chased into a trap pen by a helicopter, separated from her family, and taken into captivity.

 “Our task must be to free ourselves… by widening our